linkerd/website/linkerd.io/content/2-edge/reference/egress-network.md

 Linkerd's [egress functionality]({{< relref "../features/egress">}}) allows you to monitor and control traffic that leaves the cluster.
-This behavior is controller by an `EgressNetwork` resource which is used Linkerd to describe the properties of traffic that leaves a cluster and apply policies to it, using Gateway API primitives.
+This behavior is controller by creating `EgressNetwork` resources, which describe the properties of traffic that leaves a cluster and provide a way to apply policies to it, using Gateway API primitives.

 ## EgressNetwork semantics